Delta-Robotics-Inc/TF-Node-Firmware/src/README.md

    - Ideally, this is language agnostic or is an easily translatable format system-system
 - [x] Install EmbeddedProto and build `tfnode-messages.proto` file
 - [ ] Build Settings system to encapsulate, save, and load settings for the Node and SMAController
+   - Settings still not fully implemented
 - [x] Implement command execution
-- [ ] Implement status response by Node
+- [x] Implement status response by Node
+   - [ ] Implement SMAController Status response
-- [ ] Implement CANInterface and SerialInterface
+- [x] Implement CANInterface and SerialInterface
-- [ ] Implement command forwarding
+- [x] Implement command forwarding
-- [ ] Implement command responses by Node
+- [x] Implement command responses by Node
+- [ ] Implement Heartbeat/event messages in DeltaLink
+   - Use CANOPen as a reference

 ---